 The Role of the Pillow in Cervical Alignment

 The pillow, used since ancient times, serves to support the head, neck, and upper spine.
 Its role is to fill the space between the head and the mattress without creating flexion or extension of the neck.
 A well-chosen pillow keeps the cervical spine in the natural extension of the thoracic spine — neither too high nor too low.
-For a detailed guide on choosing, see our complete guide to choosing your pillow .
+For a detailed guide on choosing, check out our complete guide to choosing your pillow .

 Sleeping Without a Pillow: Why Some Prefer It

-Potential Advantages
+Potential Benefits

 • More natural posture when lying on the back